bhl47fastrobots/fastrobots/lab5_report.md

     }
 }
 ```

-Notice that we also take into acount the `DEADBAND` the `CALIB_FAC` estiamted from Lab 4.
+`DEADBAND` and `CALIB_FAC` were found in Lab 4.

-### PID Controller Tuning
+### PID Controller Implementation and Tuning

 I went about this in two steps.
 First, I tuned the PID controller so that the robot would settle as fast as possible without running into the wall with the robot starting within range of the ToF sensor.
 Then, I came up with a way to drive the robot blindly forward until the ToF sensor data is valid so that I can start the robot farther than the ToF sensor's short range can detect and still get the desired behavior.

 Since I want the PID controller to kick in at around the limit of the ToF sensor's short range (around 100 cm) and our goal is to stop 30 cm away from the wall, the error is around 70 cm, and I want the car's motors to have a PWM of about 200 at this point.
-Factoring in the deadband of 40, the control output should be 160 in this case.
+Considering that our deadband is 40, the control output should be 200 - 40 = 160 in this condition.
 Thus, if control output = KP * error, then KP = (control output) / error, which is approximately 2.3.

 I went about tuning the controller as follows: